pataruco/ga-lessons/intro-html/html.md

 - _Universidad Central de Venezuela_ | **Education BSc** | 2005 - 2010
 - _Adventure Based Counseling_, Bogota | **Instructor** |2003
 - _Universidad Central de Venezuela_ | **Geological Engineer** | 1999 - 2001 (not completed)

----

-# Crazy Eight's

-Please draw 4 crazy **bad** ideas on how you want to finish this course.

----

-# Crazy Eight's

-Please draw 4 crazy **good** ideas on how you want to finish this course.

----

 # Tell the difference...